CarsonCook/express-doc-generator/README.md

         }
     },
     descriptions: {
-        status: 'can be x y or z',
+        status: 'the status',
-        name: 'name ya dummy'
+        name: 'the name'
     }
 }
 ```